hwang1914/WDV_Brexit/README.md

 Visualization_Brexit.ipynb is a Jupiter notebook (python 3) where we conduct data cleaning and data visualization;

-data_convert.xlsx is an Excel document we use to convert date from number format to date format in data cleaning;
+Data_Convert.xlsx is an Excel document we use to convert date from number format to date format in data cleaning;

 BrexitNahz.pptx is a Powerpoint slide we use to do presentation;